Robeco Financial Institutions Bonds I EUR

-Based on transaction prices, the fund's return was -0.07%.
-Underlying government bond yields declined a little bit in August, which contributed positively to the market return of subordinated financial debt.
-However, this positive contribution was offset by widening credit spreads.
-The average index spread ended the month at 275 basis points, 6 basis points wider than at the end of August.
-The index excess return of subordinated bonds over underlying government bonds was therefore negative, at -0.2%.
-The performance of the underlying portfolio, measured gross of fees, was a bit worse than that of the index.
-The portfolio had a beta overweight position during the month, which contributed negatively, as the asset class had a negative excess return over government bonds.
-The contribution of individual issuer selection was negative too in August, to a large extent driven by the underperformance (on a risk-adjusted basis) of bank CoCos.
-Looking at individual names, the largest positive contributors to the relative performance were Permanent TSB, Raiffeisen Bank and Société Générale.
-Our holdings in Deutsche Bank, Commerzbank, KBC Bank and Erste Bank were the largest negative contributors to performance.
+Based on transaction prices, the fund's return was 1.51%.
+This return was driven by a combination of carry and spread tightening of subordinated bonds and outperformance versus the index.
+The average index spread ended the month at 269 basis points, 14 basis points tighter than at the end of June.
+The index excess return of subordinated bonds over underlying government bonds was positive, at 1.1%.
+The performance of the underlying portfolio, measured gross of fees, was better than that of the index.
+The portfolio had a beta overweight position during the month, which contributed positively, as the asset class had a positive excess return over government bonds.
+The contribution of individual issuer selection was just negative.
+Looking at individual names, the largest positive contributors to the relative performance were the underweights (no positions) in Unibail-Rodamco and Aroundtown.
+Other positive contributions came from the overweights in Deutsche Bank, Société Générale and ING Group.
+Our holdings in Achmea, Fidelidade and Raiffeisen Bank contributed negatively.

 Expectation of fund manager